-- CO1.
-Elucidate the basic concepts in modelling and simulation. - CO2.
-Classify various simulation models and give practical examples for each category - CO3.
-Generate random numbers and variants to apply them to develop simulation Models - CO4.
-Analyse the effects of randomness on system behaviour and performance - CO5.
+After t After the completion of this course, students will be able to: CO1.
+Elucidate the basic concepts in modelling and simulation.
+CO2.
+Classify various simulation models and give practical examples for each category CO3.
+Generate random numbers and variants to apply them to develop simulation Models CO4.
+Analyse the effects of randomness on system behaviour and performance CO5.
 Gain knowledge of input modelling, verification, validation, calibration and Performance estimation of existing simulation models